 I learnt that engineering is grounded on “terra firma”.
 Its designs and products have to work and deliver, unlike say physics with its flighty imagination and theorizing.
 Engineering design calls for practical compromises, say between strength and safety, which has many lessons for practical living.
 It is surely no coincidence that a country with astounding development in the last generation, China, is unique in having its President and more than half of its cabinet as engineers.

 Now let us come to the brass tacks.
-What have I learnt in my 80 years life that may be of help in your future
+What have I learnt in my 80 years life that may be of help in your future.

 Knowledge is advancing rapidly, almost exponentially at a breathtaking pace.
 Doubling time of knowledge in many areas is now less than 5 years.
 Thus, the need of the day is for continuing education and the ability to self-educate throughout one’s life.
 This puts a premium not so much on accumulating facts but on acquiring the tools of analysis and how best to put them to use productively.